rafaelmdc/netsci-disease-spread/README.md

 transport network, modelled as a shared-node multilayer graph of **air**, **land**, and **water** mobility.
 An MSc Network Science project.

+## Authors & contributions

+An MSc Bioinformatics group project.

+- **Matilde Maria** — background research and literature review, methodology, disease-type parameterisation from the literature, and paper writing.
+- **Lucas Caridade** — background research and literature review, methodology, interpretation of the results, and paper writing.
+- **Rafael Correia** — software and the three-module pipeline (data retrieval, network generation, the metapopulation epidemic engine), the vaccination and air-interdiction experiments, the interactive simulator app, and the figures.

+All three contributed to the study design and the final manuscript.

 ## What this is

 We ask how an epidemic spreads across a transport network and which